-A completed application form is due May 2.
-All supporting materials must be submitted or postmarked by midnight May 21, 2014.
+A completed application form and all supporting materials must be submitted electronically or postmarked by midnight PDT, April 15, 2016.

-Selection for the CSG Toll Fellow Program is highly competitive.
-Participants are chosen from all applications received during the 2014 application period.
-Selection of candidates is made by a panel of 9 to 13 Toll Fellowship Program Alumni.
+Selection for the CSG Toll Fellowship Program is highly competitive.
+Participants are chosen from all applications received during the 2016 application period.
+Selection of candidates is made by a panel of 9 to 13 Toll Fellowship Program alumni.
 Each year only 48 participants are selected—12 from each CSG region.

 How much does the program cost to attend?

 Participants are only responsible for their transportation to and from Lexington.
-Lodging and meals are covered for the duration of the program (Sept.
-5 at 5 p.m.
-EDT until 10 a.m.
-EDT on Sept.
-10).
+Lodging and meals are covered for the duration of the program (Aug.
+26 at 4 p.m.
+EDT until 9 a.m.
+EDT Aug.
+31).

 What should I expect if I am selected?